chinamike65/hugo-tuolesi/content/book5/book5en.md

 The Heart Sutra contains 84,000 teachings.
 Regarding the hidden meaning of the "Heart Sutra", the masters of Tibetan Buddhism have explained it more satisfactorily, and the masters of the Gelugpa School have explained it excellently.

-The esoteric meaning of "Heart Sutra" is about the second class of tantra, which requires a master who is proficient in the four tantras to explain it clearly.
+The esoteric meaning of "Heart Sutra" is about the second class of tantra, which requires a master who is proficient in the four classes of tantra to explain it clearly.

 In terms of the method of explanation, it can be explained in broad, medium and short ways.
 You can briefly talk about the whole Heart Sutra first, and then talk about it in detail and in-depth.
 Or first the explicit meaning, then the implicit meaning, and finally the secret meaning.
 We use the latter explanation method, which will be easier to understand.